Landau-de Gennes Modelling of Confinement Effects and Cybotactic Clusters in Bent-Core Nematic Liquid Crystals: Abstract

 \section{Abstract}

 We study bent-core nematic (BCN) systems in two-dimensional (2D) and three-dimensional (3D) settings, focusing on the role of cybotactic clusters, phase transitions, confinement effects and applied external fields.
-We propose a generalised version of Madhusudhana's two-state model for BCNs in \cite{madhusudana2017two} with two order parameters: $\Q_g$ to describe the ambient ground-state (GS) molecules and $\Q_c$ to describe the ordering within the cybotactic clusters.
+We propose a generalised version of Madhusudana's two-state model for BCNs in \cite{madhusudana2017two} with two order parameters: $\Q_g$ to describe the ambient ground-state (GS) molecules and $\Q_c$ to describe the additional ordering induced by the cybotactic clusters.
 The equilibria are modelled by minimisers of an appropriately defined free energy, with an empirical coupling term between $\Q_g$ and $\Q_c$.
 We demonstrate two phase transitions in spatially homogeneous 3D BCN systems at fixed temperatures: a first-order nematic-paranematic transition followed by a paranematic-isotropic phase transition driven by the GS-cluster coupling.
 We also numerically compute and give heuristic insights into solution landscapes of confined BCN systems on 2D square domains, tailored by the GS-cluster coupling, temperature and external fields.
-This benchmark example illustrates the potential of this generalised model to capture tunable director profiles, cluster properties and macroscopic biaxiality.
+This benchmark example illustrates the potential of this generalised model to capture tunable director profiles, cluster properties and potential biaxiality induced by antagonistic $\Q_g$ and $\Q_c$-profiles.